 A TPM system (Tire Pressure Monitoring System) is a widely known safety feature and has the following benefits:

-- Lower accident rates due to optimized handling and breaking capabilities
+- Lower accident rates due to optimised handling and braking capabilities

 - Less CO2 emissions

 - Longer tyre lifespan

 TPM systems are beneficial on both personal and societal levels.
 No wonder it is already a mandated safety measure in the US, EU, and APAC regions.

 There are two types of TPM systems: direct TPMS (dTPMS) and indirect TPMS which function in different ways.
 Knowing those differences will help you understand and communicate the best solution for your customers.